facebookincubator/velox/velox/docs/functions/spark/datetime.rst

     `Datetime patterns for formatting and parsing
     <https://spark.apache.org/docs/latest/sql-ref-datetime-pattern.html>`_.
     Returns null if ``string`` does not match ``format`` or if ``format`` is invalid.
+The `Simple` date formatter permits partial date parsing which means that ``format`` can match only a part of ``string``.
+For example, if ``string`` is 2015-07-22 10:00:00, it can be parsed using ``format`` is yyyy-MM-dd because the parser does not require entire input to be consumed.
-When `Simple` date formatter is used, permit partial date parsing; otherwise, exception is thrown.
+    In contrast, the `Joda` date formatter performs strict checks to ensure that the ``format`` completely matches the ``string``.
+If there is any mismatch, exception is thrown.

 .. function:: week_of_year(x) -> integer